 Buying a new gas furnace in 2023 is worrisome enough without having to deal with the pressure of knowing you might be without heat for a few days in the winter months.
 Since inflation has lingered deep into 2023, you can expect to pay a bit more for both the heating equipment as well as the annual cost of heating your home with a gas furnace.
 As expected, 95% high efficiency gas furnace prices have risen along with just about all home HVAC systems.

 In the sections below, we’ve provided a list of the best high efficiency gas furnaces for your home during the 2022 – 2023 heating season.
 They were selected for many reasons including cost, efficiency, comfort and features, as well as furnace brand, warranty and historical reliability.

 All of the furnaces below meet the Energy Star Qualified standard and qualify for a tax credit of 30%, or $600 maximum.
 Going into the new year, many of these same furnaces were the best furnace in 2022 as well, so plan ahead and get the right furnace with a long life ahead.
 They all operate at above a 95% AFUE when properly installed, and promise the most value for you monthly home heating budget.

 High Efficiency Furnace Buying Guide

-If you’re an energy and budget conscious consumer, buying one of the best high efficiency furnaces available should appeal to you.
-The new furnace cost is going to be higher than standard efficiency, but the annual operating costs are going to be significant lower than lower efficiency models.
+If you’re an energy and budget conscious consumer, buying one of the best 95% AFUE or higher high efficiency furnaces available should appeal to you.
+The new high efficiency furnace cost is going to be higher than standard efficiency, but the annual operating costs are going to be significant lower than lower efficiency models.
 If you live in an area where you heat more than you cool your home, you’re going to save considerably every time the furnace runs!